devnicolasc/SonoffBasic/README.md

-# sonoff-python-basic
+# SonoffBasic
-Itead Sonoff is a smart wifi switch to control electronics power supply. sonoff-python-basic allows to control sonoff switch via the cloud, with a very basic features.
-It was designed like this as a package tool for other projects.
+Itead Sonoff is a smart wifi switch to control electronics power supply.
+SonoffBasic allows to control sonoff switch via the cloud, with a very basic features.

 ### ⚠️ Project was tested on sonoff basic only.
 Other devices will be tested and adjust in the future.
 ## requirements